What’s An FMM? Do You Need One?

 An FMM stands for Forma Migratoria Multiple, which essentially translates to Multiple Immigration Form.

-This Mexico immigration form is a type of tourist visa exclusive to tourists who come to Mexico from either the northern or southern border.
 However, if you’re coming in as a resident with the intent of processing your residency card, then there are additional steps you need to take.
 I cover that later.

 You can get one if you are entering Mexico by land or air.

 If you are traveling by car or walking across the border by land, you must process your own FMM tourist visa at the border by stopping at INM and presenting your passport.
 This is YOUR responsibility.
-If you do not stop at INM, you will not get a paper FMM and could be deported from Mexico if caught.

-Example of An FMM
+Example of A Digital FMM or FMMD

 FREE MOVING TO MEXICO CHEAT SHEET